The Future of the Office: Where Do We Go From Here?

 Bottom line: the future includes an office and a home office

-As we began to fully embrace the reality of full-time remote work, we also began to realize that the future will likely be one characterized by hybrid working arrangements.
+As we began to fully embrace the reality of full-time remote work, we also began to realise that the future will likely be one characterised by hybrid working arrangements.

 Surveys of workers impacted by the pandemic clearly show that, notwithstanding Zoom fatigue and other psychological consequences, a strong majority want to work at home at least some of the time.
 And that means we’re going to have to fundamentally re-think why we need an office and what kind of office we need.